Run TOR conveniently from a docker container.

 the torrc.sample

-configuration that comes with Tor.
+configuration that comes with TOR.
 But some

 configuration options have been made configurable using OS environment